-Place the whole fitting assembly in the furnace and leave there for a period of 30 min.
+Test the whole fitting assembly in the furnace, increase the temperature by 821 K in 30 min in accordance with the curve specified in ISO 834-1 (aligned with the heating in BS EN 1775 Annex A Procedure A).
 After this period, remove the fitting assembly and allow to cool naturally to room temperature.